deveshm/connormcgarr.github.io/_posts/2022-03-16-type-confusion-part-2.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/2typeconfusion22.png" alt="">

 The only thing we are "limited" to is the fact we cannot set a 64-bit value in "one go", and we must divide our writes/reads into two tries, since we can only read/write 32-bits at a time as a result of the methods provided to use by `DataView`.
 However, there is currently no way for us to abuse this functionality, as we can only perform these actions inside a buffer of a `DataView` object, which is not a security vulnerability.
-Let's see how we can use our type confusion vulnerability to achieve this.
+We will eventually see how we can use our type confusion vulnerability to achieve this, later in this blog post.

 Lastly, we know how we can act on the `DataView` object, but how do we actually view the object in memory?
 Where does the `buffer` property of `DataView` come from, as we saw from our debugging?
 We can set a breakpoint on our original function, `chakracore!Js::DataView::EntrySetUint32`.
 When we hit this breakpoint, we then can set a breakpoint on the `SetValue()` function, at the end of the `EntrySetUint32` function, which passes the pointer to the in-scope `DataView` object via RCX.